microbus-io/fabric/README.md

 ## 📃 Legal

 The `Microbus` framework is the copyrighted work of various contributors.
-It is licensed by `Microbus LLC` - a Delaware limited liability company formed to hold the combined intellectual property - under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+It is licensed by `Microbus LLC` - a Delaware limited liability company formed to hold the combined intellectual property of all contributors - under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 Refer to the list of [third-party open source software](./docs/general/third-party-oss.md) for licensing information of components used by the `Microbus` framework.